NEW! See our new mobile-friendly web app (http://researchday.uscb.edu/app/) to help you navigate Student Research & Scholarship Day!

 A student may present either an individual or group project at SRSD and must have a faculty mentor.
 Participants must meet the following deadlines:

-- Friday, March 8 to Monday, March 25 - Open registration period of intent to participate in SRSD, with the student’s name, the mentor’s name, project title, category of participation, and a draft of the abstract (or artist statement for visual art projects)
+- Monday, March 3 to Monday, March 24 - Open registration period of intent to participate in SRSD, with the student’s name, the mentor’s name, project title, and poster category

-- Friday, April 5 - Final mentor review and approval of revisions.
+- Monday, April 7 - Deadline for project mentor final review and approval of titles and abstracts

-- Monday, April 15 - Mentor Approval of students’ posters to be printed.
+- Monday, April 14 - Deadline for Mentor Approval and Submission of students’ posters for printing

 Registering your Intent to Participate